Opera | Premiere

 Figaro helped Count Almaviva get his Rosina, and he married his Susanna, what happened next?
 The third part of the Figaro trilogy is a dramatic thriller from 2016 by composer Elena Langer.
 Figaro Gets a Divorce is the sequel to Il barbiere di Siviglia and Le nozze di Figaro, now performed for the first time in Sweden.
 Director Linus Fellbom had great success with part one and two.
 He is now back for the fast-moving finale!

-Prepare yourself for a dark, cinematic drama-thriller about passion, betrayal and loss.
+Prepare yourself for a chilling opera thriller about passion, betrayal and loss.
 Elena Langer's contemporary opera delves beyond the world of Mozart and Rossini – with music that moves on the border between orchestral modernism, edgy jazz and evocative film scores.

 1. Act 1